Next update expected by end of day June 4

 Met with doctor of Urologic Oncology to go over results of ultrasound.

-Results of ultrasound showed several lumps.
+Ultrasound showed several lumps.
 Could be lymphoma (likely), testicular cancer, or a benign tumor.

 He indicated that we will need to schedule orchiectomy (removal of testicle).
 The biopsy of the testicle will tell us definitely what we are dealing with.